This is my body, today, right now.

 And why this mental negative connotation with my flesh vessel?
 Why such a terrible relationship with the vehicle that transports my consciousness?
 What does my size represent to others that makes it so repulsive?
-It is my truly their concern for my "health?"
+It is truly their concern for my "health?"
 The size of my body, the weight I carry, is a representation of what and how much food I have put into my body and how much of that food my body has chosen to store for later use.
 Why is that "disgusting?"
 Is it about control?

 I have lost and gained weight many times.
 I am aware of what it takes to "convert" my body into something more "pleasing."
 But I have never lost "enough" I have never felt "thin."
 My relationship with food is a deeply engrained emotional habit.

-At 5"10, a size 12, people said I looked great, complemented me.
-"You look like a model" I heard.
+At 5"10, a size 12, people said I looked great, complimented me.
+"You look like a model," I heard.
 I still only saw my flaws.
 After the death of my father at my heaviest I was almost 300 pounds, a size 22.
 Every day my fiance suggested a "mall cookie" to comfort me from the pain of loss.
 I watched myself gain weight and I didn't care, because I was already "un-saveable."
 I got stretch marks in brand new places, I felt I had lost all chances of ever having the hypothetical mystery body I wanted.
 I was too far gone so I might as well enjoy some pasta.
 It hurt to walk, I stopped taking photos of myself because there was no acceptable angle.
 I had to change my relationship with food.
 I started both Noom, and Healthy Wage at the same time.
 I was able to teach myself about food, "proper" portions, creating a habit of movement, and making good choices about what I put in my mouth, and bought from the store.

 I reached my first goal.
-At my current weight and size I still dream of "being a size 12."
+At my current weight and size, I still dream of "being a size 12."
 I want desperately to change my mental relationship with food and exercise, but these biological and neurological patterns and pathways are so hard to break.
-I've lost weight before, in huge chunks, I've won weight loss contests, I am capable of maintaining control for a while.
-Over the past 7 months of quarantine I've maintained my weight at a steady number, which I consider a victory.
+I've lost weight before, in huge chunks, I've won weight-loss contests, I am capable of maintaining control for a while.
+Over the past 7 months of quarantine, I've maintained my weight at a steady number, which I consider a victory.

 I am slowly changing my relationship with food, and with my body.
 One difficult day at a time.